Jump to content

 • Staff

-3. Here are some things to think about:
+3. Here are some points to consider:

 Master Cecil Lee, Geomancy.Net